Anna Christie (1923 film): Plot

 As described in a film magazine review, Anna Christie, daughter of rugged coal barge captain Chris Christopherson, has not seen her father since she was a baby.
 During her life on a farm, she has been betrayed by one man and been the mistress of another.
 Her father, unaware of her past, is determined to protect her from the advances of sailor folk.
 She takes a voyage with him and falls in love with drunken Matt Burke.
 She admits her sins and is rescued from suicide by Chris.
 She is forgiven by Matt who still wishes to wed her.

 Cast

 Still with Blanche Sweet and George Marion, Sr.

 Preservation

-Prints of Anna Christie are located in the Museum of Modern Art in New York City, George Eastman Museum Motion Picture Collection, Gosfilmofond in Moscow, Cineteca Del Friuli in Genoma, Italy, and Harvard Film Archive.
+Prints of Anna Christie are located in the Museum of Modern Art in New York City, George Eastman Museum Motion Picture Collection, Gosfilmofond in Moscow, Cineteca Del Friuli in Genoma, Italy, and the Harvard Film Archive.